nanoframework/nanoFramework.IoT.Device/devices/Ws28xx.Esp32/README.md

 }
 ```

+## Using BitmapImage

+The `BitmapImage` gives you the opportunity to work on rectangular matrix.
+For example is you are using a M5Stack Atom Matrix, you'll be able to use a 5 x 5 matrix.
+In this case, you'll be able to set a specific pixel with coordinates using the `SetPixel` function.

+Also nothing is display before the `Update` function is called.

 ## Advance usage

 The Ws28xx class provide a generic driver.
 In case your strip is not supported or colors are inverted or coded in a different number of colors, you can use specific definitions and create your own class.
 Here is the example for the SK6812 used in the M5Stack Fire for example: